Rob MacDonald: Background

-Rob was a nationally ranked wrestler at St. Charles College (Sudbury) in Ontario and also excelled on the football and track teams.
-He graduated Western Ontario University with degrees in English and Psychology.
+Rob was a nationally ranked wrestler at St. Charles College in Ontario and also excelled on the football and track teams.
+He graduated from Western Ontario University with degrees in English and Psychology.

 Mixed martial arts career

 MacDonald made his professional mixed martial arts debut on June 1, 2002, when he faced Zane Hagel at MFC 4: New Groundz.
 He won the fight via first round submission strikes.
 After the impressive victory, MacDonald would win two more professional fights, defeating Victor Valimaki and Doug Sauer via TKO.
 MacDonald would take a three-year hiatus before being signed by the Ultimate Fighting Championship in 2006.

 Ultimate Fighting Championship

 MacDonald signed with UFC in early 2006, and made his debut against Jason Lambert at UFC 58 on March 4, 2006.
 He lost the fight via first round kimura.
 He then faced Kristian Rothaermel at UFC Ultimate Fight Night 5 on June 28, 2006.
 He won the fight via armbar submission.

 In his third fight in the promotion, MacDonald faced Eric Schafer at UFC 62 on August 26, 2006.
 He lost the fight via arm-triangle choke, and after dropping to 1–2, was subsequently released from the promotion.